opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 #### The defendant’s credibility

 141    On the evidence, I find that the defendant is not a credible witness.
 First, the defendant testified that she could not remember what took place at the meeting on 22 January 2013 with TPW1.
 She could neither remember the date of the meeting with TPW1, the name of the solicitor who attended to her at that meeting, nor the number of documents she signed at the meeting.
-But she assertively remembered clearly that the meeting “lasted for about five(5) minutes”.[\[note: 99\]](#Ftn_99) If she could not remember what happened on 22 January 2013, how could she have said with such strong certainty that the meeting only lasted 5 minutes?
+But she assertively remembered clearly that the meeting “lasted for about five(5) minutes”.[^99] If she could not remember what happened on 22 January 2013, how could she have said with such strong certainty that the meeting only lasted 5 minutes?

 142    Second, her evidence on what transpired at the 22 January 2013 meeting was also inconsistent.
-In the proceedings to set aside the statutory demand, the defendant stated in the defendant’s 1st OSB Affidavit that she “recall\[ed\] only signing the \[OCBC\] Mortgage and \[leaving\] straight thereafter. … No other documents were shown or explained to me”.[\[note: 100\]](#Ftn_100) In the Defendant’s AEIC, she stated that “\[a\]s for the \[Letter of Confirmation\] and the \[Form of Confirmation and Consent\] – in short, I have absolutely no memory of signing either of them. … I genuinely have no recollection as to when or why I signed them”.[\[note: 101\]](#Ftn_101) At the trial, she testified that she could not recall who gave her the Letter of Confirmation and the Form of Confirmation and Consent to sign during the meeting on 22 January 2013.[\[note: 102\]](#Ftn_102) She also admitted that she could not recall when she signed the Letter of Confirmation and the Form of Confirmation of Consent.[\[note: 103\]](#Ftn_103) She even admitted she was only able to explain the circumstances leading to her signature on these documents _after_ these documents were disclosed to her in these proceedings.[\[note: 104\]](#Ftn_104)
+In the proceedings to set aside the statutory demand, the defendant stated in the defendant’s 1st OSB Affidavit that she “recall\[ed\] only signing the \[OCBC\] Mortgage and \[leaving\] straight thereafter. … No other documents were shown or explained to me”.[^100] In the Defendant’s AEIC, she stated that “\[a\]s for the \[Letter of Confirmation\] and the \[Form of Confirmation and Consent\] – in short, I have absolutely no memory of signing either of them. … I genuinely have no recollection as to when or why I signed them”.[^101] At the trial, she testified that she could not recall who gave her the Letter of Confirmation and the Form of Confirmation and Consent to sign during the meeting on 22 January 2013.[^102] She also admitted that she could not recall when she signed the Letter of Confirmation and the Form of Confirmation of Consent.[^103] She even admitted she was only able to explain the circumstances leading to her signature on these documents _after_ these documents were disclosed to her in these proceedings.[^104]

 143    However, it is an undisputed fact that the defendant signed the Letter of Confirmation, the Form of Confirmation and Consent and the OCBC Mortgage in the presence of TPW1 on 22 January 2013.

 144    Despite the defendant’s temporary amnesia in the recollection of the events on 22 January 2013 which caused her to have “_absolutely no memory_” of signing the Letter of Confirmation, the Form of Confirmation and Consent and the OCBC Mortgage, she accused the Third Party of engineering her signed acknowledgement without giving her an opportunity to read these documents.

 145    At the trial, she maintained that she could not recall who gave the Letter of Confirmation and the Form of Confirmation and Consent to her for her signature.
-Yet, she insisted that she could remember that she was not given the opportunity to read them before signing[\[note: 105\]](#Ftn_105):
+Yet, she insisted that she could remember that she was not given the opportunity to read them before signing[^105]:

 **Q:** So let’s see what your final position is.
 Was it Mr Wong or was it someone who gave you this document to sign?